+- 12.0 Objectives

-- 12.1 Introduction
+- 12.1 Learning Outcomes

-- 12.2 Objectives
+- 12.2 Introduction

 - 12.3 Public Welfare Activities

 - 12.4 Religious Policy of Feroz Shah Tughlaq

 - 12.4.1 Patronage to Slavery

 - 12.5 Let Us Sum Up

 - 12.6 Glossary

-- 12.7 SAQ/CYP Possible Answer
+- 12.7 Suggested Readings

+- 12.8 Hints to Check Your Progress (CYP)

-- 12.8 Lesson End Exercise / Examination Oriented Questions
+- 12.9 Examination Oriented Questions

-- 12.9 Suggested Readings

 Feroz Shah Tughlaq (1351-1388 A.D) has earned praise from several writers and has been called as the ideal monarch.
 He is particularly noted for his administrative reforms and public welfare activities.
 He treated his subjects kindly during his long reign period.
 The public utilities that he created were not a monopoly of the ruling class.
-The welfare of his muslim subjects was the
+The welfare of his muslim subjects was the watchword of the new administration that was led by Feroz Shah.
+However, while Sultan Feroz has been praised for his public welfare activities, he has been criticised for his religious policy.
+Since he was born of a lady who had been Hindu in her early life, so he thought it necessary to show that he was also a Musalman like the ones who were born of parents of pure Turkish lineage.
+And it is for this reason that he became a religious bigot.